 Options for People with Delinquent Property Taxes

-January 31, 2017 is the deadline to timely pay your 2016 property taxes.
-These tax statements (bills) went out in October, 2016 and were due upon receipt.
+In order to avoid costly penalties and interest, property owners must pay their 2019 property tax bill by January 31, 2020.
+These tax statements (bills) went out in October 2019 and were due upon receipt.
 I also published an article regarding these bills informing taxpayers of their options to pay these bills prior to the delinquency date.
-Beginning February 1st, 2017 penalties and interest begin to accrue on all accounts that are delinquent in the payment of property taxes as the law directs.
+Beginning February 1st, 2020 penalties and interest begin to accrue on all accounts that are delinquent in the payment of property taxes as the law directs.

 What happens if my property taxes go delinquent?
+Delinquency triggers several events.
+Once all the mail and online payments are accounted for, the Delinquent Tax Roll (DTR) is produced and sent to all taxing units and their delinquent tax attorney law firms.
+Letters from these firms will go out to anyone on the DTR outlining the need to pay these taxes or risk legal action.
+Property owners will also receive letters from the appraisal district informing them of important deadlines.
 Delinquent accounts receive a 6% penalty and are charged 1% interest for the first month or any portion of the month the tax is delinquent.
 1% penalty is added each month until July where it is capped at 12% and remains until the tax is paid in full.
 1% interest is added each month until the tax is paid in full.
 If not paid by July, delinquent accounts are also subject to attorney fees up to 20% in addition to accrued penalties and interest.

-Deferral: Persons over 65 years of age or disabled persons (does not include disabled veterans) are entitled to defer their tax on the property they own and occupy as their residence homestead.
+Deferral: Persons over 65 years of age, disabled persons and disabled veterans are entitled to defer their tax on the property they own and occupy as their residence homestead.
 The person must file a deferral affidavit (available at the District’s office) with the chief appraiser.
 This protects the property owner from a tax suit or foreclosure of the tax lien for as long as they own and occupy the property as their residence homestead.
-Interest accrues on the unpaid balance at an annual rate of eight percent until the owner ceases to own and occupy the property as their residence homestead.
+Interest accrues on the unpaid balance at an annual rate of five percent until the owner ceases to own and occupy the property as their residence homestead.
 At that time, all taxes, any penalty and accrued interest become due and must be paid in full within 180 days.
 If not paid by the 181st day, full penalties are imposed and the property is subject to tax suit and foreclosure of the tax lien.

 Optional Installment Agreement: This option permits the District to enter into an installment agreement for the payment of delinquent taxes, penalties and interest on any property.
 This agreement is an option to the District and requires a 10% down payment.
 The agreement must be in writing, provide for equal monthly installments and must extend for a period of at least 12 months but cannot exceed 36 months.
 If any provision of the agreement is breached a suit to collect is filed, full penalties are imposed and the person is ineligible for the mandatory installment agreement mentioned above for the next 24 months.